SixSq/hn-docs/docs/training/end-users/onedata.rst

 *Make sure that the popups for this browser window are not blocked, and unblock them if necessary.*

 From this Web interface you can create some Directory and files.
-Addtionnaly you may use the Upload button
+Additionally you may use the Upload button

 Access files via POSIX